qingsongedu/time-series-transformers-review/README.md

 * More related time series surveys, tutorials, and papers can be found at this [repo](https://github.com/qingsongedu/awesome-AI-for-time-series-papers).

-## Transformer/Attention Survey in Other Disciplines
+## Transformer/Attention Tutorial/Survey in Other Disciplines
+* Everything You Need to Know about Transformers: Architectures, Optimization, Applications, and Interpretation, in *AAAI Tutorial* 2023. [\[link\]](https://transformer-tutorial.github.io/aaai2023/)
+* Transformer Architectures for Multimodal Signal Processing and Decision Making, in *ICASSP Tutorial* 2022. [\[link\]](https://transformer-tutorial.github.io/icassp2022/)
 * Efficient transformers: A survey, in *ACM Computing Surveys* 2022. [\[paper\]](https://dl.acm.org/doi/10.1145/3530811) [\[paper\]](https://arxiv.org/abs/2009.06732)
 * A survey on visual transformer, in *IEEE TPAMI* 2022. [\[paper\]](https://arxiv.org/abs/2012.12556)
 * A General Survey on Attention Mechanisms in Deep Learning, in *IEEE TKDE* 2022. [\[paper\]](https://personal.eur.nl/frasincar/papers/TKDE2022/tkde2022.pdf)